-Rape and sexual assault are crimes of violence with sex used as a weapon that can be committed by strangers, friends, relatives, dates, partners and spouses.
+Rape and sexual assault are crimes of violence with sex used as a weapon that can be committed by dates, partners, spouses, friends, relatives, acquaintances and strangers.

 - Any reaction or feeling after an assault is normal.

 - You have every right to be upset.
 Take time to understand and deal with your feelings.